meza/trance-stack/README.md

 disabled.
 [Read more about treatments](https://docs.split.io/reference/treatment) as they can be more than just `on` and `off`.

 > **Warning**
-> Unfortunately there is no simple way to keep the `devFeatures.yml` file, the `src/features.ts` final
+> Unfortunately, there is no simple way to keep the `devFeatures.yml` file, the `src/features.ts` final
 > and the Splits in your split.io workspace in sync.
 You will have to do this manually.

 ### I18N - Internationalization